 KPE’s Tenants’ & Residents’ Association agreed a Licence to Occupy with Hyde in 2017.
 KPCC Community Benefit Society was then set up so that the Centre could be run on a cooperative and democratic basis.
 It is registered with the Financial Conduct Authority as a charity.

-We have had a Lease with Hyde since 2019, which means that we are responsible for hiring out the space and the day-to-day running of the Centre, including paying for all utilities, etc, while Hyde as our landlord is responsible for major repairs and maintenance.
+We have had a Lease with Hyde since 2019, which means that we are responsible for hiring out the space and the day-to-day running of the Centre, including paying for all utilities, etc, while Hyde as our landlord has been responsible for major repairs and maintenance.

 Our income comes from letting the space to users, grants for specific activities and the occasional donation.